userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/GettingStarted_Before.md

 # Before You Begin

-In this first tutorial, you will learn how to power on and operate this new product, beginning your journey of interacting with Galaxea R1.
+In this first tutorial, you will learn how to power on and operate R1, beginning your journey of interacting with Galaxea R1.

 ## Safety